A-kly/School-Vault/PSYCH 258/Topic 1 - Introduction to Cognitive Psychology.md

 ## Learning Outcomes

 1. What is cognitive psychology?
 2. Describe the history of this field, and the different philosophical approaches over time.
 3. What factors led to the cognitive revolution/renaissance?
 4. How is the scientific method applied in cognitive psychology?

-5. What is cognitive science, and how does it relate to hcognitive psychology?
+5. What is cognitive science, and how does it relate to cognitive psychology?
 6. Give the three benefits of building bridges between cognitive psychology and AI.
 7. What are some common themes in cognitive psychology?

 ---